 Temple towns of Southern India that were planned towns with the temple as the center still maintain the cultural fabric of the place by their presently functioning temples and regular festive gatherings.
 Temple town of Srirangam, Tamil Nadu is nestled inside the temple walls with the early grid organization pattern where visual linkages are possible to the temple gopuram (tower) from any point.
 Yearly festival gathering along the main temple street (Sannidhi theru) along which the temple chariot will be carried, involves the people in the religion and traditional practices.
 These activities along the public spaces help the culture travel through time.

 In the later formed cities such as Industrial towns, the culture involves the lifestyle of the people settled in there.
 Public spaces such as parks, zoos, and other places express the culture by showcasing the native flora & fauna.
 Manmade structures such as shopping malls, etc. express the modernity and diversity in cultures with the various options in food and clothing that would suffice the busy city population.
 Seasonal events held at open areas such as arenas hold various attractions that bring the growing diverse population together, to be a part of the emerging city culture.

 (Right from their dressing style & food preference to their language dialect, people express the culture).

-The evolution of public places have found their way from the organized early architectural spaces to the modern developing cities’ transitional spaces that allow the versatility of the users involved.
+The evolution of public spaces has found their way from the organized early architectural spaces to the modern developing cities’ transitional spaces that allow the versatility of the users involved.

-All along, the ultimate cultural expression is through the user nature.
+All along, the ultimate cultural expression is through user nature.